dicekeys/seeded-crypto/doxygen/JSON Format for Unsealing Instructions.md

 #### requireUsersConsent

-Yyou can instruct the DiceKeys app to display a consent question to the user before unsealing the message and returning it to the client app.
+You can instruct the DiceKeys app to display a consent question to the user before unsealing the message and returning it to the client app.
+You specify the `question`, the text for the button that will `allow` the data to be unsealed, and the text for the button that will `deny` the client access to the unsealed data.
-The message should be in the client's preferred language at time of sealing.
+The language of the warning is chosen by the sealer of the message, which should use it's best knowledge about the language of the user at the time of sealing.

 ```TypeScript
     "requireUsersConsent"?: {